Social benefits – Uppsala University

 Child allowance

 Children who are resident in Sweden are entitled to child allowance.
-It is paid from and including the month after the birth of the child, or when the child moves to Sweden.
-The child allowance is tax free and is paid until and including the quarter that the child attains the age of 16.
+It is paid starting from the month after the child’s birth, or from the month the child moves to Sweden.
+The child allowance is tax‑free and is paid up to and including the quarter in which the child turns 16.

 Parental benefit